|

 children referred to Adoptionworx Canada, at the time of referral,

-are in the 15-30 month range.
-Our Ministrys legislation states
+are in the 20-36 month range.

-older, at the time of arrival.
+indicated.
 Parents may not indicate a specific

 preference in their application to Albania.
-This should be clearly

 Families are encouraged to educate themselves, have realistic expectations,